 So the big question: what cleans stainless steel appliances the best?
 And in the safest way for our families?
 Vinegar and olive oil!

 Trust me when I say it couldn’t be any easier.
 With two ingredients and two cloths, all of your appliances will look shiny and brand new!

-Then, olive oil will buff away any leftover finger prints, and also fend them off for a little while.
+Then, olive oil (yup, the stuff you cook with!) will buff away any leftover finger prints, and also fend them off for a little while.
 Olive oil is the key to keeping your stainless steel appliances shiny.

 QUICK HOW-TO VIDEO:

 - 1 part vinegar, 1 part water - mixed together a spray bottle

 Spray the cleaning solution (vinegar + water) directly on the fridge.
 Be generous with it.

 Look closely, and you’ll see that your stainless steel appliances have a distinct grain direction - it will be going either vertically or horizontally.
 (All of my Samsung and GE appliances have horizontal grain.)
 Take a soft cloth or a microfiber cloth and wipe your appliances with it going with the grain.
 You'll notice that while some marks will wipe off, others won't.
 And that's okay for now!

 Once your appliance is good and dry, put a little olive oil onto a dry cloth and rub it in - again, going with the grain.
 This is the step that will really buff out those unappealing fingerprint marks all over your appliances (and also prevent them from showing up.)